 Alternatives to Lip Fillers While Breastfeeding

 Just because you’re holding off on fillers doesn’t mean you can’t feel great about your lips in the meantime.
-There are several non-invasive, breastfeeding-safe ways to enhance your pout naturally and temporarily:
+There are several non-invasive, hyaluronic acid breastfeeding-safe ways to enhance your pout naturally and temporarily:

 1. Lip Plumping Products